 What is Bone Grafting?

-Occasionally, bone grafting is needed to replace missing bone with a material called a bone graft.
+Occasionally, bone grafting is needed to replace the missing bone with a material called a bone graft.
 Often this relates to a situation where there is not enough bone for a dental implant to be placed.
 Bone grafting restores bone width and volume for the adequate placement of a dental implant.
-Things that may cause the need for bone grafting include Tooth Loss, Gum (periodontal) Disease, Injury, Dental Disease and Infection and Smoking which can all increase loss of bone with time.
+Things that may cause the need for bone grafting include Tooth Loss, Gum (periodontal) Disease, Injury, Dental Disease and Infection, and Smoking which can all increase the loss of bone with time.

 Before any grafting, a plan is made with the aid of a 3D Cone-Beam radiographic scan of your jaws.
 This scan will determine if there is any need for a graft.
-If so, most simple graft procedures can be performed under a local anaesthetic.
-It generally takes around 6-9 months for the graft to fuse with existing bone.
+If so, most simple graft procedures can be performed under a local anesthetic.
+It generally takes around 6-9 months for the graft to fuse with the existing bone.
 Current studies show a very high success rate with modern grafting materials.

 Ridge Expansion (Ridge Modification)

-Like all bone grafting techniques, ridge expansion helps ensure a strong foundation and long lifespan for your new teeth.
+Like all bone grafting-techniques, ridge expansion helps ensure a strong foundation and long lifespan for your new teeth.
 It also can be used to correct an unattractive and difficult-to-clean indentation that can occur in the jawline near missing teeth.

 The Sinus Graft Procedure